-(20) The responsible consumption of alcohol at events such as working meetings, planning days, celebrations and field trips may only take place with the prior approval of the Head of Work Unit or nominee.

-(21) The Head of Work Unit or nominee must monitor the events to ensure the wellbeing or welfare of employees, students, contractors and visitors and take appropriate action where behaviour is improper, unsafe or constitutes a risk to themselves or others.

-(22) The University's Code of Conduct imposes a duty of care on members of the University community to ensure the personal use of alcohol does not affect the health, safety or welfare of others.
+- (21) The responsible consumption of alcohol at events such as working meetings, planning days, celebrations and field trips may only take place with the prior approval of the Head of Work Unit or nominee. - (22) The Head of Work Unit or nominee must monitor the events to ensure the wellbeing or welfare of employees, students, contractors and visitors (including workers as defined in the relevant work health and safety legislation) and take appropriate action where behaviour is improper, unsafe or constitutes a risk to themselves or others. - (23) The University's Code of Conduct imposes a duty of care on members of the University community to ensure the personal use of alcohol does not affect the health, safety or welfare of others.